ElecSpartan/Intro-to-Agile-Development-and-Scrum-by-IBM/README.md

 # lab-agile-planning
-This repository contains the Honor Project of intro to Agile Devolpment and Scrum By IBM
+This repository contains the labs and Honor Project of the course